Tim Couch: Professional career

 Couch's college success culminated in his selection as the number one overall selection in the NFL draft by the Cleveland Browns, who were returning to the NFL as an expansion team in 1999 following the original team's 1996 relocation to Baltimore.
 Couch took over for Ty Detmer as the team's starting quarterback in the second game of his rookie season.
 He spent five seasons as a starting quarterback for Cleveland, eventually facing competition from journeyman backup Kelly Holcomb during his final two seasons.

 Couch's tenure in Cleveland ranged from leading the team to a playoff appearance, to boos and inconsistent play, which was partially a result of being constantly plagued by injuries.
 He managed only one 300-yard passing game in his professional career.
 He missed the final nine games of the 2000 season with a broken thumb.
 The high point of Couch's career came in 2002, when he threw for 2,842 yards and 18 touchdowns in leading the upstart Browns to a 9–7 record and a playoff appearance.
 However, he suffered a broken leg in the final game of the regular season and was forced to watch as Holcomb threw for over 400 yards in a loss to the Pittsburgh Steelers in the Wild Card round of the playoffs.
 This was the beginning of a quarterback controversy in Cleveland that would not be resolved until a year later when head coach Butch Davis tapped Holcomb as his starter.
 Couch's 2003 season often included playing behind an offensive line hampered by injury.
 Couch is considered by Fox Sports to be one of the NFL's biggest draft busts in its history after being taken #1, immediately ahead of fellow quarterback Donovan McNabb, only to falter through most of his career.
 However, Couch's career has been defended by former Browns offensive coordinator Bruce Arians.

 Notable moments and achievements

 Hail Mary passes

 Couch had several notable moments for the Browns, including two "Hail Mary" passes.
 In 1999 against the New Orleans Saints, his last-second touchdown pass to Kevin Johnson gave the Browns their first win.
 Three seasons later, in Jacksonville he tossed a game-winning pass on the last play of the game to Quincy Morgan.
-Couch holds the distinction of being the only quarterback in NFL history to throw two game-winning passes of 50 yards or more with 0:00 left on the clock.
+Couch holds the distinction of being the only quarterback in NFL history to throw two walk-off touchdown passes of 50 yards or more with 0:00 left on the clock.